brabster/website-checker/README.md

 Define your website URLs and expectations using JSON and then run the checker programmatically or as an executable JAR using the Maven assembly:single goal.

-URL and expectation definitions look like the following We expect all URLs in the "Google" group to return an HTTP 200 response in less than 2000ms, and where a secure URL is specified, it must present a valid certificate.
+An example of URL and expectation definitions follows.
+We expect all URLs in the "Google" group to return an HTTP 200 response in less than 2000ms, and where a secure URL is specified, it must present a valid certificate.
 We further specify that the "Secure Google Homepage"